taowen/vite-howto/README.md

 But some problems are decades old, they seldom change.
 Understand the problems allow us to pick up new framework/tool faster, because you know what you are looking for.

-## You can reuse these examples as starter
+## You can reuse these examples as starter template

 Download and install https://pnpm.io/ Run `pnpm install` to install dependencies of all packages in the workspace.